-- A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specifications sections, apply to work of this section.

-- B. Other Sections Referenced:

-- 1. Section 330130.01 Sewer Collection System Rehabilitation Definitions

-- 2. Section 330130.02 Sewer Line Cleaning

-- 3. Section 330130.03 Sewer Flow Control

-- 4. Section 330130.17 Television Inspection

-- 5. Section 330130.63 Chemical Sealing Materials
+- A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specifications sections, apply to work of this section. - B. Other Sections Referenced: - 1.
+Section 330130.01 Sewer Collection System Rehabilitation - 2.
+Section 330130.02 Sewer Line Cleaning - 3.
+Section 330130.03 Sewer Flow Control - 4.
+Section 330130.17 Television Inspection - 5.
+Section 330130.13 Sewer Pipe Joint Testing - 6.
+Section 330130.63 Chemical Sealing Materials

-- A. A chemical sealing material will be injected into and/or around the pipe joint.
+- A. A two-part chemical sealing material will be injected into the pipe joint.
 The chemicals will react to form a gelatinous material within and on the outside of the pipe.
-This gel will act as a flexible gasket to seal the joint and prevent groundwater from entering the pipe. - B. It is the intent of the sewer pipe joint sealing work to seal all sewer pipe joints utilizing an internal or external joint sealing method.
-If internal, the Contractor shall provide a typical detail for injection points around the joint to ensure the joint is sealed around the entire perimeter of pipe.
-For external, the Contractor shall follow the typical injection pattern included within the plans or provide an alternative injection method to ensure other utilities are not disturbed and the joint is able to be sealed as intended. - C. The Contractor shall verify joints are sealed through televising of the main and remove any excess material that enters the pipe through the joints during the injection process.
+This gel will act as a flexible gasket to seal the joint and prevent groundwater from entering the pipe.
+An additive will be added to inhibit root growth through the gel material. - B. It is the intent of the sewer pipe joint sealing work to seal all sewer pipe joints utilizing an internal joint sealing method.
+It is realized that this method may only be used on sewer pipe sections in sound physical condition.
+Longitudinally cracked or broken pipe will not be sealed.
+When bell cracks or chips are evident from pipe section offset, sealing may be undertaken where the offset is small enough to allow proper seating of the sealing packer on both sides of the joint to be sealed.